Last updated: July 2021

-All children supported by AKC have a right to feel safe.
+All children supported by AKC and participants of the artsbus have a right to feel safe.
 The welfare of the children we support will always be our first priority and we have zero tolerance towards child abuse.
 We expect all children to feel safe and undertake activities in a child friendly environment where they can feel safe and have fun.

 We value diversity and do not tolerate discriminatory practices.

 All AKC and artsbus employees, contractors, fund recipients, committee and volunteers with a direct involvement with AKC supported children, whether it be a committee member reading a grant application or a music teacher giving a lesson, is to have a current Working with Children Check.
 Staff that AKC directly employ for AKC initiated projects will need to undergo further reference checks and provide a police check.

 We have an Employee / Volunteer Handbook to provide guidance to our employees, contractors, fund recipients, committee & volunteers.

 Reporting a Child Safety Concern & Risk Management

 Kylie Greer has been appointed as Child Safety Person with the specific responsibility for responding to and acting on any concerns.
 AKC and artsbus will report any concern or incident directly to the police.
 AKC recognise the importance of a risk management approach to minimising the potential for child abuse or harm to occur and use this to inform our policy, procedure and activity planning.